List of Tiny Toon Adventures characters: Shirley McLoon

-Elmyra Duff (voiced by Cree Summer) is a 12-year-old, redheaded girl who wears a blue blouse, white skirt, black Mary Janes over white socks, and a blue bow with a skull at the center.
-Despite being based on Elmer Fudd – she has a similar face, her red hair has been revealed to be a wig on several occasions, and her last name backwards is a misspelled take on "Fudd" – she is the total opposite of him.
-Instead of hunting animals, she cares for them to smothering lengths and falls into the stereotype of the "spoiled and piercing-voiced girl."
-She is one of the few human characters in the series, and she attends Acme Looniversity with the animal characters, where she also serves as the nurse.
-In two episodes, Elmyra's family is shown, including her mother, inventor father, typical '90s teen sister, younger brother, super-strong baby brother, and a maid.

-Elmyra was also featured as a co-protagonist and ally to Pinky and the Brain in a spin-off, Pinky, Elmyra & the Brain.
-Though initially claimed by Cree Summer to be removed from the show, Tiny Toons Looniversity.
+In Looniversity, Shirley serves as the RA for Merry Melodies hall while also being a student, with her new design includes her hairstyle, wearing glasses, has earrings on her sides and she wears a skirt that covers her bottom instead of it being exposed.
+She has a different accent and no longer uses the words like or junk in her sentences.

 Montana Max

-Montana Max (voiced by Danny Cooksey), nicknamed "Monty", is a young, brown-haired 12-year-old boy and the main antagonist.
-Based on Yosemite Sam, he is an evil, loud-mouthed, and money-hungry tycoon.
-Monty has an American location in his name and is often an enemy to Buster Bunny, much like Yosemite Sam is to Bugs Bunny.
+Montana Max (voiced by Danny Cooksey in 1990–2002 of the original series, Candi Milo in Tiny Toons Looniversity), nicknamed "Monty", is a young brown-haired boy and the main antagonist.
+He is an evil, loud-mouthed, and money-hungry tycoon.
+Monty has an American location in his name and is often an enemy to Buster Bunny, much like Yosemite Sam is to Bugs Bunny; similarly, the character may reference the addition of Sam to Bugs Bunny shorts to create a threatening antagonist, as the pilot episode compares him to the other "pushover" villains.
 Like Elmyra, Monty is a human and attends Acme Looniversity.
-He is portrayed as a very wealthy and stubborn boy who lives in a mansion and doesn't have any siblings or friends.
-However, he does have a (rarely shown) sweet side and has been shown to have a good imagination.
+He is portrayed as a very wealthy and stubborn boy who lives in a mansion and does not have any siblings or friends.
+However, he does have a (rarely shown) sweet side like finding out where meat comes from in "Slaughterhouse Jive" and has been shown to have a good imagination with help from the personification of his imagination as seen in "Fit to Be Toyed".
+Some episodes that he stars in features his parents whose heads are never seen and are shown to keep him in line.
 Elmyra likes Monty a lot, though he usually feels nothing but annoyance towards her.
-He was the very first villain of the series, as seen in the pilot episode.
+Max once had to tolerate Elmyra in "My Dinner with Elmyra" because his parents have become friends with Elmyra's parents according to his mother.

+In Looniversity, Montana Max has the personality of a con artist.